Plex vs Emby: Which Media Server is Best?

 In this article, we will look at Plex vs Emby by comparing them side-by-side to determine which is the best media server software you can use.

-Before comparing Plex vs Emby, we’re going to look at exactly what Plex and Emby are so that you can get an understanding of each before comparing them.
+Before comparing both, we’re going to look at exactly what Plex and Emby are so that you can get an understanding of each before comparing them.
 If you’re interested in using Plex or Emby, please check out some of our Plex tutorials or Emby Tutorials explaining how to set each up!

-Plex vs Emby: Which Media Server Should You Use?
+Plex vs Emby: Which Media Server is Best?

 As mentioned above, Plex and Emby both must be installed as a server, meaning that you must pick a device that will store your media and install Plex or Emby on that device.
 The server applications are different than the client applications.